-This course surveys the food laws and regulations as well as the socio-economic dynamic which shapes the food laws of specific regions of the world including the US, EU, UK, Latin America, Japan, and India.
+This course surveys the food laws and regulations as well as the socio-economic dynamic which shapes the food laws of specific regions of the world including the US, EU, Latin America, Japan, Switzerland, India and Australia/New Zealand.
 It also surveys the role of international agencies in the application of food laws (WHO, FAO, Codex, WTO).
 Modules on Critical Analysis and Comparative Food Law and a Food Safety Governance Comparative Study are also included.
 The Lead Instructor is Neal D. Fortin, Director and Assistant Professor of the Institute for Food Laws & Regulations at Michigan State University, along with an international network of guest lecturers of attorneys, academics and former government officials who practice in that specific region and who understand the legal complexities of the flow of food and agricultural products across national boundaries.

 This course is taught by Lead Instructor Neal D. Fortin, Director and Assistant Professor of the Institute for Food Laws & Regulations at Michigan State University, and surveys the laws and regulations governing the manufacture, distribution and sale of food products in the United States.
 This course will cover the history of U.S. food regulation, the regulation of foods and food additives, dietary supplements, genetic modification regulation, HACCP, civil and criminal liability for defective products, inspections, labeling, importation and exportation, novel processing technologies regulation, and many other issues of current concern in US food regulation.
 The course has been updated to include the FDA Food Safety Modernization Act (FSMA).